Road & Travel Magazine

 What would you do if your car plunged into a body of water?

-But what about us normal folk?
-Since watching a recent nail-bitingly intense spy movie where our favorite spy is stuck in a sinking vehicle, we wondered what average drivers like us should do to escape such a situation.
+Since watching a recent nail-biting intense spy movie where our favorite spy is stuck in a sinking vehicle, we wondered what average drivers like us should do to escape such a situation.

-First things first: pop your seatbelt.
-You'd be surprised how many people end up dying because they panic...and forget that they're still buckled in.
+First things first: remain calm and pop your seatbelt.
+You'd be surprised how many people die because they panic...and forget that they're still buckled in.

-Don't even think about trying to open the doors.
-Once the bottom of your door is even slightly submerged, the water pressure makes it almost impossible to open the door until the car is nearly full, which equalizes the pressure.
+Once the bottom of the car door is even slightly submerged, the water pressure makes it almost impossible to open the door until the car is nearly full of water, which equalizes the pressure.
 If you want to escape by your car door, you'll have to wait until the car is completely underwater (see below).
+If no windows were broken during the accident, it's possible that the car will retain air for awhile until it hits bottom.
+But then again, that depends on if you drive into a shallow pond or into the ocean.
+Best to act quickly and not wait if possible.

 It takes a car anywhere from two minutes to almost ten to sink.
-But beware that there’s a good chance your car may flip upside-down as it sinks.
+But beware that there’s also a strong possibility that your car may flip upside-down as it sinks.
 Try to hang on to something (like the steering wheel) so you can orient yourself as soon as possible.

-If you can't break the window or aren't strong enough to, your very last resort is the car door (provided it is unlocked).
+If you can't break the window your very last resort is the car door (provided it is unlocked).
 You must wait until the water inside the car equalizes the pressure of the outside water.
 This means that you must take a generous last breath, open the door underwater, then swim to the surface.
 One common mistake is losing your sense of direction in the water.
 Follow the direction of the bubbles or where your body naturally wants to float.